msemjan/msemjan.github.io/content/posts/what-front-end-framework-should-you-pick-in-2023.md

 ---
-title: "What Front End Framework Should You Pick in 2023?"
-date: 2023-08-18T19:07:26+02:00
+date: "2023-08-18T19:07:26+02:00"
 draft: true
-toc: true
 tags:
 - Javascript
 - Typescript
 - Frameworks
 - React
 - Svelte
 - Angular
 - Vue
 - Front-end development
 - Fullstack development
+title: What Front End Framework Should You Pick in 2023?
+toc: true
+summary: "There are many options for anyone who wants to choose a front-end framework.
+It may be difficult for a beginner to pick one.
+Recenly I wanted to learn some framework that would allow me to create beautiful websites without much effort.
+In this post I'll briefly sum up various choices and what framework would I recommend for anyone who wants to start with front-end development."
 ---
 ## Introduction